DesignLedDublin/dailyplate/README.md

   - The website was developed using Visual Studio Code IDE
 * GitHub
   - Source code is hosted on GitHub and delpoyed using Git Pages.
 Github was also used to commit and push code during the development opf the Website
-* Font Awesome
-  - Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
 * www.birme.net
   - This was used on all images to both compress and convert them to .webp format./
-* Favicon.io
-  - favicon files were created at https://favicon.io/favicon-converter/
 * Sketch
   - wireframes were created using sketch.com

 &nbsp;
 [Back to Table of Contents](#table-of-contents)